-Books for kids with anxiety are valuable tools when you need to talk your children through their big worries.
-We’ve compiled an excellent list of books here based on common childhood fears, and you don’t want to miss it.
+Books for kids with anxiety are valuable tools when you need to talk your children through their big feelings.
+We’ve compiled an excellent list of children’s books here based on common childhood fears, and you don’t want to miss it.
 Check it out!

 When my sister and her family got a dog, I couldn’t wait to bring my boys over to meet Lulu Rainbow, their new Golden Retriever.
 Oh, she was so beautiful!